GummbleGummble

 Are design MCP servers free?

-Do these work with Cursor and v0, or just Claude?
+Do these work with Cursor, v0, or Claude?

-What is the difference between a reference MCP and the Figma MCP?
+What is the difference between a reference MCP and Figma MCP?

 Azura